await at GSHCC!

-Camping isn’t just for the summer anymore.
-Outdoor experiences provide challenges and enhance leadership skills while exploring nature that inspire girls’ curiosity, discovery and problem solving.
-We offer a variety of weekend events throughout the year for girls, troops, groups and families.
+Camping isn’t just a summer activity.
+Outdoor experiences provide challenges and enhance leadership skills while exploring nature that inspire girls’ curiosity, discovery, and problem-solving skills.
+We offer a variety of weekend events throughout the year for girls, troops, groups, and families.

 Family camps are opportunities for Girl Scouts and their families to